-For nearly 100 years, Ida Moffett School of Nursing has equipped graduates with knowledge, critical thinking and practice skills needed to effectively care for patients in a variety of clinical settings.
+For nearly 100 years, Moffett & Sanders School of Nursing has equipped graduates with knowledge, critical thinking and practice skills needed to effectively care for patients in a variety of clinical settings.

 The Transfer Student Bachelor of Science in Nursing pathway is designed for individuals who began an academic career at another institution and do not hold a bachelor’s degree or current Samford students who want to change their major to nursing and apply to the nursing school.